YuanGongND/ast/README.md

 ## News

-Nov, 2021: The [PSLA training pipeline](https://arxiv.org/abs/2102.01243) and baseline efficientnet model code is released [here](https://github.com/YuanGongND/psla).
+Nov, 2021: The [PSLA training pipeline](https://arxiv.org/abs/2102.01243) used to train AST and baseline efficientnet model code is released [here](https://github.com/YuanGongND/psla).
 It is a strong audio classification training pipeline that can be used for most deep learning models.
 Also, it has a one-click FSD50K recipe that achieves SOTA 0.567 mAP.

 ## Introduction